-How to Get Rid of Skin Redness Without MakeupFebruary 24, 2022
+How to Get Rid of Skin Redness Without MakeupMarch 09, 2023

-If you’re prone to redness, chances are you have concealer handy at all times to even your complexion.
-You don’t necessarily need makeup to lessen the appearance of flushed cheeks, ruddiness or irritation, though.
-That’s right — a few simple tweaks to your skincare routine can help reduce the appearance of redness.
-Ahead, Dr. Dendy Engelman, an NYC-based, board-certified dermatologist shares tips for diminishing skin redness without using makeup.
+If you’re prone to redness, chances are you have concealer handy at all times to even out your complexion.
+You don’t necessarily need makeup to reduce the appearance of flushed cheeks, ruddiness or irritation, though.
+A few simple tweaks to your skincare routine can help get rid of redness on the face.
+Ahead, Dr. Dendy Engelman, an NYC-based board-certified dermatologist shares what causes redness on the face and how you can minimize it.

 Use a Hydrating Face Moisturizer

 After washing your face, apply a hydrating face cream or moisturizer.
 “Look for hydrating ingredients that will strengthen the skin barrier as well as provide a shield from environmental stressors,” says Dr. Engelman.
 “Peptides, ceramides and hyaluronic acid can all help to build a barrier for the skin’s surface.”
 The La Roche-Posay Toleriane Double Repair Matte Face Moisturizer is a gentle pick that provides up to 24 hours of hydration.

 Pay Attention to Ingredients

 It’s extremely important to pay attention to skincare labels — especially when your skin is easily irritated.
 “Avoid ingredients that can dry out the skin, like fragrance, alcohol, menthol and witch hazel” says Dr. Engelman.
 Instead, opt for skincare products that offer calming properties, like green tea, cannabis extract or aloe vera.
 “When applied to the skin, [the ingredients] can help to reduce the look of redness,” says Dr. Engelman.